 Closure and Patient Transfer and Relocation Plan

-Laguna Honda was required by CMS to implement a Closure and Patient Transfer and Relocation Plan.
-The Closure Plan was paused on July 28, 2022 and will remain paused until at least May 19, 2023.
+Laguna Honda initially implemented a Closure and Patient Transfer and Relocation Plan.
+The Closure Plan was paused on July 28, 2022.

-The full Plan is available for download below:
+The full revised Closure Plan is available for download below:

 Learn More - FAQ